 Three years later, after repeated attempts from a persistent McClellan, Marcy accepted the future Commander of the Army of the Potomac’s marriage proposal, even though she allegedly still held a torch for Hill.

 There was allegedly no “ill will” towards McClellan, and Hill even served as one of McClellan’s groomsmen.
-Hill resigned from the United States Army in March 1861 and became a colonel for the Confederacy, commanding a unit at the Battle of First Bull Run where he faced off against his friend.
-He would so again during the Peninsula Campaign, the Seven Days Battles and famously at the Battle of Antietam.
+Hill resigned from the United States Army in March 1861 and became a colonel for the Confederacy, commanding a unit at the Battle of First Bull Run.
+He soon faced off against his friend during the Seven Days Battles and more famously at the Battle of Antietam.

 It remains unsubstantiated, but rumors swirled after the war that Hill always fought harder and longer when he knew he was facing his former paramour’s husband.
 A lover scorned strikes back.